chrismo/talks/productivity/productivity.md

 ???

-The road to hellacious productivity is simply paved with better compromises.
+A better balance of compromise can lead to hellacious productivity.

 ---